SahnouneAyaa/React-Redux-State-Management/README.md

-# Redux CRUD Tutorial
+# React State Management with Redux Toolkit

-A beginner-friendly tutorial created in collaboration with the Scientific Club at my university to teach students how to manage application state and implement CRUD operations using Redux in React.

-The project demonstrates:
+A React application built to demonstrate global state management using Redux Toolkit.

+---

+## Overview
+This project focuses on managing application state in React using Redux Toolkit and modern React patterns.

+It represents my first practical experience working with Redux and understanding how to structure and manage global state in a scalable way.

+---

+## Features

+- Add items to global state
+- Update existing items
+- Delete items
+- Access shared state across components

+---

+## State Management Concepts

+- Creating slices using `createSlice`
-- Configuring a Redux store and slices
+- Configuring store with `configureStore`
+- Dispatching actions with `useDispatch`
-- Using `useSelector` and `useDispatch` hooks
+- Accessing state using `useSelector`
-- Performing CRUD operations: add, delete, update users
+- Structuring scalable state logic

+---

 ## Tech Stack

 - React
 - Redux Toolkit
+- React Redux
 - JavaScript (ES6+)

-## Author

-Aya Sahnoune
-Full-Stack Developer – React, Next.js, Node.js